-- Establishes a statewide cap until July 1, 2007, on the number of community schools sponsored by the school districts in which they are located of 25 more than the number of such schools on the bill's effective date. - Extends the current statewide cap on the number of community schools sponsored by other entities for two years to July 1, 2007, and increases the cap to 250 (from the current 225) for that period.
+- Establishes a statewide cap until July 1, 2007, on the number of community schools sponsored by the school districts in which they are located of 25 more than the number of such schools on the bill's effective date that were in operation as of May 1, 2005. - Extends the current statewide cap on the number of community schools sponsored by other entities for two years to July 1, 2007, and increases the cap for that period (from the current 225) to 25 more than the number of such schools on the bill's effective date that were in operation as of May 1, 2005.